Clinical Internship Training – Open House

 Frequently Asked Questions

 Trainees have the opportunity to learn one theory of human functioning well and how to apply the theory to clinical counselling and other professional fields.
-The depth and breadth of Bowen theory makes it applicable to a wide range of relational, emotional, social and even physical problems.
+The depth and breadth of Bowen theory make it applicable to a wide range of relational, emotional, social, and even physical problems.
 The theory’s delineation of key variables that influence emotional functioning can also help to address problems in work systems.
 The emphasis on the trainee applying the theory in his or her own family contributes to the therapist’s own development as a person as well as his or her effectiveness in professional settings.

 How can Bowen theory help me in my counselling practice?

 Theory guides the clinician to assess the way in which the functioning of the entire family unit is influencing presenting problems.
-Accurate understanding of the emotional forces at work in creating a problem provides a direction for therapy designed to modify the problem.
+An accurate understanding of the emotional forces at work in creating a problem provides a direction for therapy designed to modify the problem.
 Because the family functions as an emotional system, a therapist guided by theory can work with any member of the family to address his or her contributions to the problem, even if the symptom is present in another member of the family who refuses counselling.
 The flexibility of a systems approach provides a variety of ways to approach presenting problems in a clinical setting.

 How can a deeper understanding of Bowen theory help me in my professional career?

-The Clinical Internship Program is designed to help people develop an accurate understanding of theory and to provide an opportunity to begin what can become a long-term effort to work on how each functions in their families of origin.
+The Program is designed to help people develop an accurate understanding of theory and to provide an opportunity to begin what can become a long-term effort to work on how each functions in their families of origin.
 If people are able over time to define more of a self in their nuclear and extended families, the amount of chronic anxiety they carry can gradually decline.
 The effort to understand and modify the part one plays in family problems can contribute to becoming a more responsible person.
 A more responsible person not only understands his or her contributions to problems but is able to define what he or she will and won’t do based on principles that they have carefully thought through for themselves.
 The more a professional person can gradually modify their emotional reactivity with a more accurate appraisal of what he or she can responsibly do with self in challenging circumstances, the more useful and effective that professional can become.

-Living Systems has adopted Bowen theory as its primary theoretical approach to counselling, education, training and research.
+Living Systems Counselling has adopted Bowen theory as its primary theoretical approach to counselling, education, training and research.
 In this way, each area of the organization’s mission can complement and inform the others.
-For trainees to represent the approach taken by Living Systems with clients, they must have an adequate grasp of Bowen theory and the ability to apply it.
+For trainees to represent the approach taken by Living Systems Counselling with clients, they must have an adequate grasp of Bowen theory and the ability to apply it.
 We believe it is more important to know one theory well than to have a superficial knowledge of many theories.
 Bowen theory is an open theory that is subject to modification by new knowledge from the natural sciences.
 Trainees, accordingly, learn some of the recent developments in such areas as brain research, the stress response and primatology, each of which has relevance for key concepts of the theory.

 Can I use clinical hours and supervision time toward my accreditation?